-Chow:Hill fast-tracks Hamilton law firm McCaw Lewis' modern new look.
+Chow:Hill fast-tracks Hamilton law firm McCaw Lewis' modern new look to celebrate the organisation's centenary.

 If there was ever a year to refresh a workspace, an organisation's 100th year in business would be it.